-If the PIN code is locked and the associated PUK unlocking code has been lost, the card holder must visit the registration point in order to obtain the unlocking code.
-When requesting the PUK code, the card holder's identity will be verified from an official document issued by the police.
-The registration point officer prints a new PIN code envelope which contains the unlocking code.
-For security reasons, the unlocking code must not be given over telephone or by letter.
+If the PIN code is locked and the associated activation code has been lost, the card holder must visit the registration point in order to order a new activation code.
+When prdering a new activation code, the card holder's identity will be verified from an official document issued by the police.
+The registration point officer orders a new activation code envelope, which is delivered to the card holders home address..